clewisdavis/The-Joy-of-React/course-notes.md

 console.log(count);
 ```

 - We can also supply a function.
-React will cal lthis function on the very first render to valculate the initial value:
+React will call this function on the very first render to evaluate the initial value:

 ```JAVASCRIPT
 const [count, setCount] = ReactuseState(() => {